 (3) An application for leave of the District Court shall not be made unless the Minister has been given not less than 28 days’ notice of the proposed application.

+(4A) An application cannot be made under subsection (3) on or after the change-over day.

+(4B) If an application made under subsection (3) is not finally dealt with by the District Court before the change-over day, on or after the change-over day the Court may decide whether, had the application been finally dealt with by the Court before the change-over day, the Court would have granted leave under this section.

 (4) The Minister may be represented at the hearing of, and may oppose, the application.

 (5) Nothing in this section shall be construed as affecting the operation of section 5.